bt1142msstate/Query/README.md

 🧩 Visual Query Building

-Add columns and filters with intuitive “field bubbles.”
-Rearrange columns simply by dragging column headers in the dynamic table for the exact report layout you need.
+Add columns and filters with intuitive “field bubbles”—just click to add or remove fields and filters.
+Instantly rearrange your report by dragging column headers in the dynamic table to get the exact layout you want.

 📄 Excel File Output